fifth-postulate/double-memory/README.md

 A puzzle posed after learning about a game.

 ## Origin
 [@phedny][phedny] told me about a game.
 It is about memory but with pictures on both sides.
 The pictures are the numbers 0 through 9, and each combination occurs exactly once.
 Hence there are `10*9/2 = 45` tiles.
-Since this number is odd, at least one tile can't be match.
+Since this number is odd, at least one tile can't be matched.

 We asked the question: **It is possible to have a group of more tiles left over?**